Gresik United F.C.

 Gresik United Football Club, commonly known as GUFC, is an Indonesian professional football club based in Gresik, East Java.
-They currently compete in Liga 2, after promotion from Liga 3.
-They are considered to be one of the relatively worst football clubs in the country, and have the nickname "kebo pelit" ("The stingy Buffalo" in Javanese) due to delays and breach of contract done by the club towards their players.
+They currently compete in the Liga Nusantara.

 History

-Galatama era

 The club was founded as Petrokimia Putra Gresik, which was established on May 20, 1988.
 The club was funded by the fertilizer company, PT Petrokimia Gresik, which has been active in the Liga Indonesia Premier Division for more than 15 years.
 Petrokimia Putra competed in Galatama, which at the time was a professional football league in Indonesia.
 Many big clubs from Galatama that were once in the same class with Petrokimia Putra are now already defunct, such as Krama Yudha Tiga Berlian, Bandung Raya, Warna Agung, Pardedetex Medan, Assyabaab Surabaya, Perkesa 1978, BPD Jateng, Yanita Utama, Makassar Utama, and Indonesia Muda.
 The clubs which are still surviving until now are Arema, Barito Putera, and Semen Padang and some of them now have their names changed, Niac Mitra now is known as Mitra Kukar, Pelita Jaya changed their name so many times until their recent current name, Madura United.
 PKT Bontang became Bontang FC and Petrokimia Putra merged with Persegres United and became Gresik United.

 When they first entered Galatama, Gresik already had Persegres Gresik playing in the same division.
 In fact, some of the first batch of Petrokimia Putra players were Persegres alumni.
 At that time, the enthusiasm of the people of Gresik was more inclined to Persegres than to Petrokimia Putra.
-Some of Petrokimia Putra's first batch of players who graduated from Persegres, including Sasono Handito, Ferril Raymond Hattu, Rubianto, Reno Latupeirissa, Karyanto, Abdul Muis, Masrukan, Lutfi, Hasan Maghrobi, Derry Krisyanto, and many others.
+Some of Petrokimia Putra's first batch of players who graduated from Persegres, including Sasono Handito, Ferril Hattu, Rubianto, Reno Latupeirissa, Karyanto, Abdul Muis, Masrukan, Lutfi, Hasan Maghrobi, Derry Krisyanto, and many others.